Supporting Mission Readiness

 The Reliability Centered Maintenance (RCM) Analysis process forms the foundation of the Leonardo DRS Preventive Maintenance System (PMS) recommendations that create the most effective Organizational level Maintenance Plan.

-Leonardo DRS Naval Electronics in Chesapeake, VA has certified RCM analysts who perform modeling in accordance with MIL-STD-2173 Reliability-Centered Maintenance Requirements for equipment using commercial RCM modeling software.
-The outputs of this analysis are Maintenance Requirement Cards (MRCs) and Maintenance Index Page (MIP).
+Leonardo DRS has certified RCM analysts who perform modeling in accordance with MIL-STD-2173 Reliability-Centered Maintenance Requirements for equipment using commercial RCM modeling software.
+The outputs of this analysis are Maintenance Requirement Cards (MRCs) and Maintenance Index Pages (MIP).

 Technical manuals, whether they are paper hard copies, Electronic Technical Manuals (ETM), or Interactive Electronic Technical Manuals (IETMs) must be complete and accurate to support the operational and maintenance tasks associated with the system or equipment.